HB1584 (2026) Detail

 METHODOLOGY:

-This bill requires the Department of Health and Human Services to provide notice of medical and religious exemptions from immunization requirements.
-Instances of non-compliance will result in civil penalties not to exceed $1,000 per violation.
-The Department assumes it will need a part-time medical health services specialist to communicate the changes to providers and produce the annual compliance report required by the bill.
-The cost for this position is estimated to be $43,000 in FY27, $45,500 in FY28, and $47,500 in FY29.
-The Department notes that it is unclear what entity will be responsible for assessing the civil penalties established in the bill.
+Section 1 of this bill requires the Department of Health and Human Services to provide notice of medical and religious exemptions from immunization requirements.
+In response to an earlier version of this language, the Department assumed that in the first year of implementation, it will need a part-time medical health services specialist to communicate the changes to the several hundred impacted providers.
+The cost for this position was estimated to be $43,500.
+It is unclear whether the position will still be needed to comply with the simplified requirement contained in this bill.
+For this reason, the cost of this section is indeterminable.

 AGENCIES CONTACTED: